reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 Command and control beacons leave unmistakable footprints as ESTABLISHED sockets.
 This helper surfaces every outbound TCP session, correlating remote endpoints with the owning process and user account.
 The result is a sortable list ideal for rapid threat-hunt filtering or bandwidth-hog investigations.

-For defenders, it spotlights suspicious destinations and uncovers covert data exfiltration.
-For operators, it quickly reveals runaway services or misconfigured daemons saturating network links without the overhead of full-stack profilers.
+For defenders, it highlights suspicious destinations and exposes covert data exfiltration.
+For operators, it quickly identifies runaway services or misconfigured daemons saturating network links, without the overhead of full-stack profilers.

 For threat hunts, it highlights suspicious destinations; for operations, it surfaces rogue processes hogging resources.